yagasoft/DynamicsCrm-CodeGenerator/README.md

 ## Upcoming/planned

++ Add: undo/redo
++ Add: parse placeholders in annotations for LogicalName and variable name
++ Add: [template] File field, with a Get and Set that uses the SDK message
++ Fix: catch and fix the extremely rare 'null reference' error that requires clearing the cache for the tool to work again
++ Fix: [template] helpers to support new stuff since v7
+  + LoadRelation methods
++ Update: [template] XrmToolBox template to match this extension's
++ Improve: switch to async extension VS API
++ Improve: [template] rework lookup labels localisation
+  + After the upgrade to v7, it has been buggy, and I don't like how it uses ExecuteMultiple to load labels in the first place; so I need to come up with a method that is faster but still as efficient
++ Add: enum annotations (DisplayName ... etc.)
 + Add: option to add alternate keys to contracts
 + Add: option to use CRM-only contracts to replace Contract classes, optionally
-+ Add: [template] File field, with a Get and Set that uses the SDK message
++ Improve: [template] unify global option-sets into a single enum
 + Add: [template] an attribute/annotation to the Clear Flag fields in contracts, to ease parsing them in helper methods
 + Add: [template] XrmDefinitelyTyped support, and generate form structure
-+ Add: enum annotations (DisplayName ... etc.)
-+ Add: parse placeholders in annotations for LogicalName and variable name
-+ Improve: switch to async extension VS API
   + The 'sync extension' warning in VS is definitely annoying, but I have to make sure that a single version will be backward compatible back to at least VS 2015
-+ Improve: [template] rework lookup labels localisation
-  + After the upgrade to v7, it has been buggy, and I don't like how it uses ExecuteMultiple to load labels in the first place; so I need to come up with a method that is faster but still as efficient
-+ Improve: [template] unify global option-sets into a single enum
-+ Update: [template] XrmToolBox template to match this extension's
-+ Fix: catch and fix the extremely rare 'null reference' error that requires clearing the cache for the tool to work again
-+ Fix: [template] helpers to support new stuff since v7
-  + LoadRelation methods

 ## Changes

+#### _v10.5.3 (2020-10-01)_
++ Added: Filter Details window row filtering
++ Fixed: generated code 'labels' syntax error
++ Fixed: Actions 'loading' indicator issue
 #### _v10.5.2 (2020-09-21)_
 + Added: option to link CRM entity profile with contract profiles, effectively copying selection changes made in contracts to the CRM entity to keep them in sync
 + Fixed: connection string values containing '=' character causing connectivity issue (e.g. client secrets containing '=')